shichao-an/notes/docs/apue/ch4.md

 When a file is closed, the kernel first checks the count of the number of processes that have the file open.
 If this count has reached 0, the kernel then checks the link count; if it is 0, the file’s contents are deleted.

-When the `AT_REMOVEDIR` flag is set,then the unlinkat function can be used to remove a directory, similar to using `rmdir`.
+When the `AT_REMOVEDIR` flag is set, then the `unlinkat` function can be used to remove a directory, similar to using `rmdir`.

 <script src="https://gist.github.com/shichao-an/6ed5d4f09ca321b9969d.js"></script>